mcandre/buttery/README.md

 ## Common options

 `-trimStart` / `-trimEnd` can drop frames from sides of the input GIF sequence.
 Trimming is useful for cutting down long animations to a specific subsequence.

-Trimming may facilitate motion smoothing.
-When used artfully, trimming can even generate unique motion.
+This can facilitate motion smoothing even further.
+When used artfully, the simple act of trimming frames can even generate unique motion effects.

+Pro tip: When cutting very long sequences, start by trimming the end first, which is often a faster operation than trimming the start.
+This is due to the inner workings of GIF's compression model.

 See `buttery -help` for more information.